-Unless otherwise noted, changes described below apply to the newest Chrome beta channel release for Android, ChromeOS, Linux, macOS, and Windows.
+Unless otherwise noted, changes described apply to the newest Chrome beta channel release for Android, ChromeOS, Linux, macOS, and Windows.
 Learn more about the features listed here through the provided links or from the list on ChromeStatus.com.
 Chrome 118 is beta as of September 13, 2023.
 You can download the latest on Google.com for desktop or on Google Play Store on Android.

-This release adds five new CSS features.
+This release adds four new CSS features.

 @scope rule allows developers to scope style rules to a given scoping root, and style elements according to the proximity of that scoping root.

 CSS logical flow-relative values

 Adds the following new values to existing CSS properties:

 These flow-relative directional keywords resolve to a physical value depending on the writing mode or direction of the element or its containing block.

 prefers-reduced-transparency media feature, which lets developers adapt web content to user-selected preference for reduced transparency in the OS, such as the Reduce transparency setting on macOS.
 Valid options are

 Support stroke-box, content-box, and border-box in the transform-box CSS property

 Adding this support enables changing how the reference box for the